md-scanner/md-scanner/README.md

 # MD Scanner Code Monorepo

 MD-Scanner is a Computer Vision Pipeline that generate accurate Markdown files from document images.
-Notably, it performs better than Meta AI's [Nougat](https://facebookresearch.github.io/nougat/).
+Notably, it seems to performs better than Meta AI's [Nougat](https://facebookresearch.github.io/nougat/).

 ![](usvsfb.jpg)